Comer352L/FreeSSM/README.txt

         Windows: Qt5 (using MinGW, not MS Visual Studio) Qt4 is not available for download anymore and the used MinGW version is too old.
+       The sources of Qt are not required.
+       There is also no need to install tools such as Qt Creator etc.
    3.)
 MinGW (only for MS Windows)
        MinGW is usually shipped with Qt and just needs to be selected during the installation process.